usefashrfi/sheypoor-scraper/README.md

 # sheypoor-scraper
-sheypoor.com ad images scraper /n remember to change the chromedriver path and urls list to your specified
+sheypoor.com ad images scraper <br />
+remember to change the chromedriver path and urls list to your specified